onosproject/onos-config/docs/run.md

 it does **not** synchronize the device's configuration up in to `onos-config` - if this is required it is recommended to do it through a service above `onos-config`.

+### Southbound interface
+`onos-config` **only** supports a `gnmi` interface on the southbound to devices.
+An adapter for connecting to NETCONF devices is [planned](https://github.com/onosproject/gnmi-netconf-adapter).
+A model plugin containing the YANG models for the device, must be loaded in to `onos-config` to allow configuration to happen.

 ### State attributes
 Corresponding to YANG definition of **config false** some attributes on a device are read only.
 These will be read from the device on connection and held in a cache.